For a more detailed list of Library Policies click on the links above.

 iv) Bullying patrons or staff.

 e) Unattended Children: The use of the Library as a temporary baby-sitting service by parents is not allowed.
 Library staff cannot be responsible for unattended children.
-Children 7 years old and younger must be accompanied by a parent or caretaker 14 years of age or older unless it is during typical programming.
-Children must be directly supervised by a parent or the responsible caregiver at all times while in the library.
+Children 7 years old and younger must be accompanied by a parent or caretaker 14 years of age or older unless it is during their typical programming.
+Children must be directly supervised by a parent or the responsible caregiver while in the library.
 Parents or caregivers are responsible for the safety and appropriate behavior of each child in their care.
-Fifteen minutes before closing time, any unattended children should be informed of the time and inquire about when he/she will be picked up.
-At closing time, if the child still has not been picked up, the police will be contacted.
+Fifteen minutes before closing time, any children that are not picked up and cannot walk home should be informed of the time and inquire about when he/she will be picked up.
+Efforts should be made to contact parents or care givers.
+15 minutes after closing time, if the child still has not been picked up, the police may be contacted.

 a) The Board is aware of the need in this community for a meeting room such as exists at the Library and believes that making these accommodations more fully available to the public is an additional service which the Library may render to the community under conditions set by the Board.